 Galaxy is an open, web-based platform for data-intensive computational research that spans beyond the life sciences.
-It allows researchers without programming experience to run data analysis workflows on their data, share their analyses with others, and enable others to repeat the same analysis.
-This makes science reproducible, it facilitates sharing of data and results, and removes the need for users to compile and install software tools.
+It allows researchers without programming experience to run analysis workflows on their data, share their results, and enable others to repeat the same analyses.
+Galaxy makes science reproducible, facilitates sharing of data and results, and removes the hassle of installing software tools from users.

 ELIXIR's Galaxy Community evolved from its Galaxy Working Group, which was established in 2015 to monitor and foster the use of Galaxy in ELIXIR.
-The overall goal of the community is to build on the achievements of the Working Group and to foster the Galaxy community, to make it easier to import data into Galaxy instances, to help develop and share Galaxy tools and workflows, and to increase the provision of Galaxy training.
+Today the overall goal of the Community is to foster the use and development of Galaxy, focusing on making it easier to import data into Galaxy instances, helping to develop and share Galaxy tools and workflows, and increasing the provision of Galaxy training.

-To build a European network of Galaxy communities
+To grow the European network of Galaxy communities

-- An increasing number of sub-communities have grown up to address specific tasks in Galaxy.
-The collaborative portal Workflow4Metabolomics (W4M) and PhenoMeNal, for example, are dedicated to handling metabolomic data, and feature in the work of the ELIXIR Metabolomics community.
+- An increasing number of scientific sub-communities have grown up to address specific tasks using Galaxy.
+The collaborative portal Workflow4Metabolomics (W4M) and GalaxyP, for example, are dedicated to handling metabolomic data and feature in the work of the ELIXIR Metabolomics Community.

-- The Galaxy community's goal is to foster interaction between the data-specific Galaxy communities, to set up common analysis workflows and standards, and to provide training in these.
+- The Galaxy Community's goal is to foster interactions between the domain-specific Galaxy communities, to set up common analysis workflows and standards, and to provide training in these.

 To extend Galaxy training provision

-- We will promote use of these resources, and the provided workflows, including more information about where this training can be run, capable instances, trainers, needed tools and virtual Galaxy images.
+- We will continue promoting the use of these resources, including information about where these trainings can be run, trainers, needed tools and virtual Galaxy images.
 This will be done in collaboration with the Training, Tools and Compute Platforms.

 To create a Galaxy cloud infrastructure across Europe

-- The growing amount of data generated in life science, and the growing number of Galaxy communities, requires increasing amounts of computing power.
+- The growing amount of data generated in life science, and the large number of Galaxy communities, requires increasing compute and storage resources.
 Our aim is to facilitate access to a broad portfolio of analysis workflows for European researchers.

-- Some nodes already offer a centralised instance of Galaxy (IFB, France; de.NBI, Germany).
-In 2018, in collaboration with the Galaxy Core Team, we launched usegalaxy.eu, hosted in Freiburg (de.NBI).
-We aim to expand this into a network of Galaxy instances worldwide, guaranteeing a base level of compatibility and enabling all training materials of the Galaxy Training Network.
-See the flyer for usegalaxy.eu.
+- Some ELIXIR Nodes already offer a centralised instance of Galaxy (France, Germany, Belgium, Norway, Spain).
+Since 2018, in collaboration with the US Galaxy Team, we are building a network of Galaxy instances worldwide (usegalaxy.*), guaranteeing a base level of compatibility and supporting all training materials of the Galaxy Training Network.
+See the flyer for usegalaxy.eu for more information.

-- We also want to facilitate the usage of Galaxy across the different ELIXIR clouds, e.g. by using CloudLaunch as a single entry point for users; or through technologies and services supporting the deployment of Galaxy on federated cloud infrastructures such as Laniakea.
+- We also want to facilitate the usage of Galaxy on top of the different ELIXIR clouds, e.g. by using CloudLaunch as a single entry point for users; or through technologies and services supporting the deployment of Galaxy on federated cloud infrastructures such as Laniakea.
 ELIXIR-Italy launched the service Laniakea@ReCaS, hosted at the ReCaS-Bari datacenter, providing cloud resources for the deployment of on-demand Galaxy instances.

 To make it easier to access and transfer data

-- We aim to facilitate uploading data into Galaxy instances from the Core Data Resources such as ENA, ArrayExpress, PRIDE and UniProt, and also more specialised databases such as Brenda, Silva and RNACentral.
-To optimise data access and integration in Galaxy we need to standardise and the automate data transfer.
-This will require close collaboration with the data providers, ELIXIR is ideally placed with all the life-science data providers in Europe, part of the Data platform, to achieve this.
+- We aim to facilitate uploading data into Galaxy instances from the ELIXIR Core Data Resources such as ENA, EGA, ArrayExpress, PRIDE and UniProt, and also from more specialised databases such as Brenda, Silva and RNACentral.
+To optimise data access and integration in Galaxy we need to standardise and automate data transfer.

-- We are working with closely with the Galaxy community to create and maintain a shared storage of common reference data for genomes across Galaxy instances, based on CVMFS.
-This will facilitate adding new genomes to any Galaxy instance, including indices and annotations.
+- We are working closely with the worldwide Galaxy community to create and maintain shared storage of common reference data for numerous genomes, to be used across Galaxy instances via the CVMFS technology.
+This facilitates the inclusion of new reference genomes to any Galaxy instance, immediately providing indices and annotations.

 To improve tools and data integration

 - Currently, a data-to-tools approach is prevalent in data analysis.
-This involves copying of a large volume of data to a compute environment for analysis.
+This involves copying a large volume of data to a computing environment for analysis.
 To avoid this, we propose a tools-to-data approach based on virtualization, such as Docker, Singularity or rkt.

 - Galaxy already supports BioContainers, meaning that tools and workflows in Galaxy can run in isolated BioContainers.
 We aim to maintain, update and extend BioContainers integration to keep the resource relevant and up-to-date.